ConsenSys/aragon-payroll-audit-report-2019-06/README.md

 * The payroll application is managed by a set of roles that can be assigned to arbitrary ethereum accounts including the DAOs voting application.
 * Holding any of the *management*-related roles elevates an account to higher privileges (e.g. *hiring manager* or *payroll configuration manager*), and based on their permission they are allowed to change various core aspects of the application.
 * The *payroll manager* can change the price feed used for base token conversions at any time.
 * The *payroll manager* defines which tokens can be used to pay out salary.
-Tokens cannot be removed from this list and it is limited to a maximum number of allowed tokens.
+Tokens can be removed from the allowed list by `MANAGE_ALLOWED_TOKENS_ROLE` and is limited to a maximum number of allowed tokens.
 * The *payroll manager* can put arbitrary ethereum addresses on the DAO's payroll by adding them as employees specifying their initial salary.
 Payroll managers can terminate *employees*, change their salary and add bonus and reimbursements.
 * The *payroll manager* remains in indirect control of the exchange conversion rates via the price feed configuration.
 * *Employees* have to trust the *payroll manager*.
 Although it should be noted that the role of managers may be one entity, or multiple different ones with different roles granted.